-The discretionary use classes listed in this table may be permitted at Council's discretion provided the development will be compatible with the uses within the Permitted Use Classes and is not contrary to the general intent of the Municipal Plan and Development Regulations.
+The discretionary use classes listed in this table may be permitted at Council's discretion provided the development will be compatible with the uses within the Permitted Use Classes and not contrary to the general intent of the Municipal Plan and Development Regulations.

-Development that is permitted at Council's discretion may be subject to terms and conditions to ensure it will not detract from the general quality and amenities of the area.
+Development that is permitted at Council's discretion may be subject to terms and conditions to ensure it will not detract from the general industrial intent of the zone.